DemonBunnyBon/DroppableUndroppables/README.md

 # DroppableUndroppables
 ![Thumbnail](https://github.com/DemonBunnyBon/DroppableUndroppables/blob/main/THUMB_DU.png?raw=true)

-A mod for The Long Dark which makes previously undroppable items removable from the inventory, as well as giving them proper weight.
+A mod for The Long Dark which makes previously undroppable items removable from the inventory.

-This mod gives the camera, respirator and handheld shortwave the option to drop them from the inventory, as well as giving them proper weight.
-It also makes the bolt cutters visible in inventory, gives them weight and makes them removable.
+This mod makes all items droppable from the inventory, as well as giving certain items some weight, if enabled.

+This mod also allows to turn all collectible items such as notes, keys and the technical backpack into regular inventory items and make them droppable.
+This option is disabled by default.
+(The setting makes notes unreadable!).

 Each item has a somewhat realistic and balanced amount of weight assigned:
 - Bolt Cutters: 2KG